dailystudio/devbricksx-android/android/docs/database.md

 getDatabase(context) | Get a singlinton instance of user database getDatabase(context, migrations) | Get a singlinton instance of user database with database mirgrations support

 We do not prevent developer to extend the interfaces of these two classes.
-For more information, please refer to the document of [devbricks-java-compiler]().
+For more information, please refer to the document of [devbricks-java-annotations](../devbricksx-java-annotations/README.md).

 ## Limitations
 1. Since we are basing on the Android Room Library rather than rewriting it, generated codes also need to be compiled with Room compiler.
 Do not forget the following line in your build.gradle: